-Check to make sure that all the components are present and in working condition.
-If you encounter a problem, contact your dealer.
+Check to make sure that all of the components are present and in good order.
+If anything is missing, or was damaged in shipping, contact your dealer.

-Read this manual thoroughly and follow the installation and operation procedures carefully to prevent any damage to the unit, and/or any of the devices connected to it.
+Read this manual thoroughly and follow the installation and operation procedures carefully to prevent any damage to the unit or to any of the devices on the installation.